thecartercenter/nemo-docs/content/settings/settings.rst

        1. The adapter used to send outgoing SMSes.
 Note that SMS replies may be sent out via a different adapter, depending on the adapter by which they arrived.
-       2. Our current provider choices are IntelliSMS and Twilio (refer to section  for how to set this up)
+       2. Our current provider is Twilio (refer to section  for how to set this up)

-8. IntelliSMS Settings:

-    1. Enter the username for the IntelliSMS account

 9. FrontlineCloud Settings: